Vincinator/xlane-lkm/install.md

-We use ansible playbooks to build, install and test SASSY.
-The playbooks can be found at the [SASSY-Eval](https://github.com/Distributed-Systems-Programming-Group/SASSY-Eval) Repository.
+We use ansible playbooks to build, install and test ASGUARD.
+The playbooks can be found at the [ASGUARD-Eval](https://github.com/Distributed-Systems-Programming-Group/ASGUARD-Eval) Repository.

 The inventory file must be adapted to your target environment.
 Adapt username and ip addresses in the inventory files.